 ABSTRACT

 Aims: We aimed to extract from the relevant literature the psychosocial and philosophical aspects of pandemic dissemination and prevention.
-We examined why individuals have not supported primary prevention during pandemics (AIDS/COPVID-19) and what are the underlying cognitive biases in refusing to protect self and others during transmissible diseases, despite being aware of the risks.
+We examined why individuals have not supported primary prevention during pandemics (AIDS/COVID-19) and what the underlying cognitive biases are in refusing to protect self and others during transmissible diseases, despite being aware of the risks.

 Study Design: The current study represents a narrative review of salient literature on the topic.
-We also condensed our previous research on the topic and integrated it with the current literature on pandemic psychology and philosophy,
+We also condensed our previous research on the topic and integrated it with the current literature on pandemic psychology and philosophy .

 Methodology: The methodology is a narrative review.
 We used ours and other authors’ research to craft a unitary and exploratory model for understanding pandemics’ prevention and health behaviors.

-Conclusion: The current literature and our research show that pandemics’ prevention is not always endorsed by part of the population due to underlying cognitive, emotional, and environmental factors.
-Our findings reveal that primary prevention of pandemics needs further understanding of peoples’ motives and reasons for declining adopting measures to protect self and others.
+Conclusion: The current literature and our research show that pandemic prevention is not always endorsed by part of the population due to underlying cognitive, emotional, and environmental factors.
+Our findings reveal that primary prevention of pandemics needs further understanding of peoples’ motives and reasons for declining to adopt measures to protect themselves.

 Keywords: Pandemics; Cognition; Health Behaviors; AIDS; COVID-19; Psychology; Philosophy.